LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose_tiled.rst

 Tiled Matrix Transpose
 ----------------------

-This section extends the discussion in :ref:`matrixtranspose-label` by adding loop tiling to the matrix transpose kernel.
+This section describes the implementation of a tiled matrix transpose kernel using both ``RAJA::kernel`` and ``RAJA::expt::launch`` interfaces.
+The intent is to compare and contrast the two.
+The discussion builds on :ref:`matrixtranspose-label` by adding tiling to the matrix transpose implementation.

-The files ``RAJA/exercises/kernel-matrix-transpose-tiled_solution.cpp`` and ``RAJA/exercises/launch-matrix-transpose-tiled_solution.cpp`` contain
-complete working code for the examples discussed in this section.
+There are exercise files ``RAJA/exercises/kernel-matrix-transpose-tiled.cpp`` and ``RAJA/exercises/launch-matrix-transpose-tiled.cpp`` for you to work through if you wish to get some practice with RAJA.
+The files ``RAJA/exercises/kernel-matrix-transpose-tiled_solution.cpp`` and ``RAJA/exercises/launch-matrix-transpose-tiled_solution.cpp`` contain complete working code for the examples.
+You can use the solution files to check your work and for guidance if you get stuck.

 Key RAJA features shown in this example are:

-  * ``RAJA::kernel`` method and execution policy usage with multiple lambdas
-  * ``RAJA::statement::Tile`` type for loop tiling
+  * ``RAJA::kernel`` method and execution policies using the ``RAJA::statement::Tile`` type for loop tiling
-  * ``RAJA::launch`` kernel execution interface
+  * ``RAJA::expt::launch`` kernel execution interface

 In this example, we are still computing the transpose of an input matrix :math:`A` of size :math:`N_r \times N_c` and storing the result in a second matrix :math:`At` of size :math:`N_c \times N_r`.

-We will compute the matrix transpose using a tiling algorithm, which iterates over tiles of the matrix A and performs a transpose copy of a tile without storing the tile in another array.
+We will compute the matrix transpose using a tiling algorithm, which iterates over tiles of the matrix A and performs a transpose operation on each tile.
 The algorithm is expressed as a collection of outer and inner loops.
 Iterations of the inner loop will transpose each tile, while outer loops iterate over the tiles.

+As in :ref:`matrixtranspose-label`, we start by defining the matrix dimensions.
-We start with a non-RAJA C++ implementation, where we choose tile dimensions smaller than the matrix dimensions.
+Additionally, we define a tile size smaller than the matrix dimensions and determine the number of tiles in each dimension.
 Note that we do not assume that tiles divide evenly the number of rows and and columns of the matrix.
 However, we do assume square tiles.
-First, we define matrix dimensions:

 .. literalinclude:: ../../../../exercises/kernel-matrix-transpose-tiled_solution.cpp
    :start-after: // _tiled_mattranspose_dims_start